Thapa: Khas Thapa

 Thapa family were strengthened in the Royal court by including family members of another Thapa Bharadar Amar Singh Thapa.
 Bada (Elder) Kaji Amar Singh Thapa was a legendary military commander and National Hero of Nepal.
 Thapas have important role in Anglo-Nepalese War where British colonial power the East India Company had major loss at First Campaign.
 Colonel Ujir Singh Thapa was sector commander at Jitgadh, Kaji Ranajor Singh Thapa at Jaithak, Sardar Bhakti Thapa at Deuthal, Colonel Ranabir Singh Thapa at Makawanpurgadhi and Bada Kaji (Elder Kaji) Amar Singh Thapa at Malaon.
 Bhimsen's nephew PM Mathabarsingh Thapa was known for his charisma from whom Jung Bahadur Rana rose to power.
 Thus, the state of administrative Thapa rule in Nepal is politically termed as Thapadom.
-Since the Shahs have ruled over Nepal, Chhetri Thapas have been struggling against Pandeys, Kunwars, Basnyats and other Chhetris to takeover the royal court of Nepal.
+Since the Shahs have ruled over Nepal, Chhetri Thapas have been struggling against Pandeys, Kunwars, Basnyats and other Chhetris to take over the royal court of Nepal.